 The starting point

-The starting point for the renovation of my home was the need for a bigger fridge.
+The starting point for the renovation of my home and that made me consider open-plan living as a change was the need for a bigger fridge.
 We also needed more space to cook and entertain.

 The original kitchen and dining area could only be described as compact.
 Our family loves to cook, but we never tended to cook together.
 There wasn’t enough counter space and it was difficult for two people to be in the kitchen at the same time.